Aiven-Labs/workshop-sql-optimization/README.md

 CREATE INDEX idx_animal ON pet_preference (animal);
 ```

 Run the queries, does the planner use an index?
 Why or why not?
 What do you think?
-[TODO explain cardinality slides]
 ```sql
 EXPLAIN ANALYZE
 SELECT *